gitlabhq/omnibus-gitlab/doc/settings/redis.md

 state instances, and tracechunks instances should never be configured as an LRU, since they contain data (e.g. Sidekiq jobs) that is expected to be persistent.

-To cap memory usage at 32GB, you can use:
+To cap memory usage at 32 GB, you can use:

 ```ruby
 redis['maxmemory'] = "32gb"